 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Notice: In preparation for the upcoming exhibition, some rooms may be temporarily closed 10-17 September.
+Notice: During the current exhibition selected rooms may have to close on occasion.
 If you're visiting to see a specific room or part of the collection - please call ahead to avoid disappointment.

 Elegant town house dating from medieval times